m0nkeyplay/TenableIO/README.md

 Use at will.
 Make better at will.
 There are variables that need to be set in each file.
 Make sure to check that out, otherwise errors abound!

+> scanNames.py
+**This script will pull the scan names you need to run the rest of the scripts.**

+*usage* `python scanNames.py 'word in scan name'` for a search  `python scanNames.py` for a full list of scan names

 > ioSearchDownloadScans.py

 **Search for one or a list of plugins/hostnames/risk factors/compliance checks in a scan or multiple scans and then download them.**
 This one came about because people needed specific plugin/hostname info on a large scale, quickly.
-More query options will be coming soon.
-While ioExportQueue26.py and ioExportScanQueue3.py are good to queue up for a nighltly download - this is geared more to a fire drill.
-When done, download the results with the script below.
+This is geared toward a regular download of scan data.

 Query filters are listed below.
 Add as needed in a dictionary in the script.